-You want to get involved and help communities to get access to safe water?
-There are different ways you can help!
+If you want to get help communities access to safe water, there are different ways you can help!

 Participate in our campaigns, "Rainwater for women" and be part of the change.